Read our full guide to ‘pre packaged’ administration sales, including process and procedures.

 - If the business is sold to a third party then as the process is completed quickly appropriate due diligence may be overlooked;

-- Unlike an administration, no court process will be enacted so creditors may complain that their interests been overlooked;
+- Unlike an administration, no court process will be enacted so creditors may complain that their interests been overlooked.
+Unsecured creditors, in particular, are often not informed until the process has been completed.
+Sometimes this leaves unsecured creditors feeling disenfranchised.

-- The same directors who ran the company prior may be the same directors buying the company via a pre-pack and they may make the same mistakes going forward (this is being addressed in proposed legislation);
+- The same directors who ran the old company prior may be the same directors buying the company via a pre pack administration and they may make the same mistakes going forward (this is being addressed in proposed legislation);

 - The company reputation may be affected if suppliers believe the due process was not followed appropriately;